Draft Risk Assessment and Mitigation Program (RAMP)

-The California Department of Fish and Wildlife, National Marine Fisheries Service, and Working Group advisors will continue to work collaboratively and watch for any changes in risk throughout the 2017-18 fishing season.
-The Working Group is working with agencies and researchers to evaluate, and be responsive to, the relative risk of entanglements and will continue to inform the industry as new updates are available.
+The California Department of Fish and Wildlife, National Marine Fisheries Service, and Working Group advisors will continue to work collaboratively and monitor any changes in risk throughout the 2017-18 fishing season.
+In collaboration with agencies and researchers, the Working Group will continue to evaluate, and be responsive to the relative risk of entanglements and will inform the industry as new updates are available.

-This update will be shared via the DCTF email list, the Dungeness Crab Fishing Gear Working Group webpage, and CDFW’s Dungeness crab webpage.
-For more information about the Working Group’s efforts and the 2017-18 RAMP pilot, including opportunities to provide feedback and share your expertise, visit Dungeness Crab Fishing Gear Working Group webpage or contact the Working Group at firstname.lastname@example.org.
+This update will be shared via the DCTF email list, the Working Group webpage, and CDFW’s crab webpage.
+The Working Group welcomes your feedback and insights about the Working Group’s efforts and the 2017-18 RAMP pilot.
+Please visit http://www.opc.ca.gov/whale-entanglement-working-group or contact the Working Group at email@example.com.